-Translations of the German citations and explanations in square brackets are by Peter Lehmann.
-Thanks to Peter Stastny, David Oaks, Don Weitz, Jim Gottstein, Leonard Roy Frank, Anne-Laure Donskoy, Craig Newnes and Debra Shulkes for help with translation and content.
+Translations of the German citations and explanations in the squared brackets are by Peter Lehmann.
+Thanks to Peter Stastny, David Oaks, Don Weitz, Jim Gottstein, Leonard Roy Frank, Anne-Laure Donskoy, Debra Shulkes and Craig Newnes for support in translation and content matters.